cramis1/Exerclock/README.md

    - Select whether you would like to disable all alerts (except very low)
 - If you would like to change to a 24 hour clock or to a 12 hour clock, go to change the 'Clock Display Time' preference on your fitbit profile: https://www.fitbit.com/settings/profile.

+When opening the app, you will first be presented with a clickable list to select your exercise.
 Note that only **run, hiking, walk, cycling, and golf support GPS**

-Note that the **pause button** appears only after resolving the GPS signal (if there is one to get).
+Note that once the exercise is started, the **pause button** appears only after resolving the GPS signal (if there is one to get).

 BG readings are fetched around every 2 minutes.